ARMmbed/mbed-os/TESTS/netsocket/README.md

 **Description:**

-Run `TCPSOCKET_RECV_TIMEOUTÂ` for TLSSOCKET by using port number 2007.
+Run `TCPSOCKET_RECV_TIMEOUT` for TLSSOCKET by using port number 2007.

 ### TLSSOCKET_SIMULTANEOUS_TEST